Phone: (207) 786-6063 | Email: firstname.lastname@example.org

 As the first assistant baseball coach in Elmira College's history, Deshler organized and maintained a national recruiting database while also running the school's youth baseball camps.
 Deshler monitored both the academic and athletic progress of the Elmira baseball players.
 He helped the school double its win total in the second year of the program's history.

-For the past two summers, Deshler has served as the head coach of the Murells Inlet Longboards of the Beach Collegiate Baseball League.
+For the past three summers, Deshler has served as the head coach of the Murells Inlet Longboards of the Beach Collegiate Baseball League.
 For the Longboards he recruits talent from all across the country and oversees all baseball operations.

 Prior to joining Elmira College, Deshler served as an assistant baseball coach at MIT from 2012-2014.
 He traveled the country for MIT recruiting student athletes and organized and help run all practices.
 Deshler helped lead MIT to its first ever NEWMAC title and back-to-back NCAA regional appearances.